api3dao/old-api3-docs/docs/next/reference/protocols/request-response/sponsor-wallet.md

 <TocHeader />
 <TOC class="table-of-contents" :include-level="[2,3]" />

-Each [Airnode](Airnode.md) can keep a sponsor wallet for each [sponsor](requester.md) which is identified by a sponsorAddress/AirnodeAddress pair.
-[Requesters](requester.md) that have been  [sponsored](sponsorship.md) by a sponsor, can specify their requests be fulfilled by the  sponsor wallet belonging to the sponsor.
+Each [Airnode](Airnode.md) can keep a sponsor wallet for each [sponsor](requester.md) which is identified by a sponsorAddress/airnodeAddress pair.
+[Requesters](requester.md) that have been  [sponsored](sponsorship.md) by a sponsor, can specify their requests be fulfilled by the  sponsor wallets belonging to the sponsor.
 This allows the sponsor to cover the gas cost of request fulfillments by the Airnode.

 ## Deriving the address of the sponsor wallet

 Sponsors need to keep their sponsor wallet topped up if they want the Airnode to be able to fulfill requests made by their requesters.
 A sponsor can derive their sponsor wallet for a specific Airnode in JS (using ethers.js).

-<Fix>Does this code need any corrections.</Fix>
+<Fix>Does this code need any corrections.
+Why are we not using the admin package here?</Fix>
 ```js
 hdNode = ethers.utils.HDNode.fromExtendedKey(xpub);
 sponsorWalletNode = hdNode.derivePath(`m/0/${requesterIndex}`);